-Test Only stations are licensed to conduct Smog Check inspections only.
+Test only stations are licensed to conduct Smog Check inspections only.

-No repairs or diagnoses can be performed on vehicles at a Test Only station, except for those minor repairs listed below.
+No repairs or diagnoses can be performed on vehicles at a test only station, except for those minor repairs listed below.
 There shall be no charge to the customer for these minor repairs.

-- Minor repairs of components damaged by station personnel during the inspection at the station; - Minor repair that is necessary for the safe operation of the vehicle while at the station; - Minor repairs, such as the reconnection of hoses or vacuum lines.
+- Minor repairs of components damaged by station personnel during the inspection at the station. - Minor repair that is necessary for the safe operation of the vehicle while at the station. - Minor repairs, such as the reconnection of hoses or vacuum lines.

 BAR directs a portion of the enhanced area fleet to STAR certified stations for inspection and certification.
 In addition, identified gross polluters can only receive certification from a STAR certified station, or BAR Referee.
-See Section 1.2.4 for more information about STAR station certification requirements.
+See section 1.2.4 for more information about STAR station certification requirements.

-Test Only stations are not limited to testing directed or gross polluter vehicles.
-Any vehicle owner may choose to have their vehicle inspected at a Test Only station.
+Test only stations are not limited to testing directed or gross polluter vehicles.
+Any vehicle owner may choose to have their vehicle inspected at a test only station.

-Test Only stations shall make available to each customer a BAR prepared list of stations in their area licensed to perform Smog Check related repairs.
-The station locator tool linked from the main page of the Smog Check website serves as this list.
-Stations may refer the motorist to the website station locator or they may download the information and make it available at the station.
-Test Only stations shall not refer a vehicle owner to a particular automotive repair dealer or provider of Smog Check repair services.
+Test only stations shall make available to each customer a BAR prepared list of stations in their area licensed to perform Smog Check related repairs.
+The station locator tool available at www.bar.ca.gov serves as this list.
+Stations may refer consumers to the website station locator or they may download the information and make it available at the station.
+Test only stations shall not refer a vehicle owner to a particular automotive repair dealer or provider of Smog Check repair services.

-H&S § 44010.5, § 44014.2, §, CCR § 3340.16, § 3340.41
+H&S §§ 44010.5, 44014.2, CCR §§ 3340.16, 3340.41